IBS stands for "Irritable bowel syndrome" which is a term used to describe a type of digestive disorder characterized by a group of common symptoms.

 What is the difference between IBS and IBD (inflammatory bowel disease)?

-Why do people get IBS?
+Why does one get IBS?

 There is no specific cause of IBS that applies to everyone, but common factors that contribute to IBS include: